uit-no/lickcalc/paper/paper.md

 # Statement of need

-`LickCalc` is a software suite that...
+`lickcalc` is a software suite that...

 microstructural analysis first described in [@davis:1992] used more recently to understand [@naneix:2020]